ashtongoh/mintable-fe/README.md

   2) Currently lacking a log out button for Supabase Auth on the navigation bar

   3) Could have used Ethers.js to get the NFT contract information, but it was far too time consuming.
 Hence I used Alchemy API instead.

+  4) An external state management tool, like Recoil, could have been used.
+However, the extra complexity to add that in wasn't really needed.
+Supabase and WAGMI both provided their own useContext hooks, so I could simply call them wherever I wanted

 ## Instructions